 - 1. General vicinity of the proposed site. - 2.
 Property limits and accurate contours of existing ground and details of terrain and area drainage. - 3.
-A hydrology and hydraulics report that includes a map showing the drainage area and the estimated runoff of the area shall also be provided.
+A hydrology and hydraulics report that includes a map showing the existing and proposed drainage areas and the associated estimated runoff of the area shall also be provided.
 The hydrology and hydraulics report shall examine several frequencies of storms (2-year, 10-year, 50-year, and 100-year events) and demonstrate that the proposed site drainage design will either retain or detain the difference between the developed project storm flow rate and undeveloped or existing storm flow rate for the storm events listed above.
 This difference in storm flow rates may either be percolated into the ground onsite, stored for future irrigation use, or released at the undeveloped flow rate from the site in such a manner as to not cause an adverse impact downstream in velocity or duration.
-The Civil Engineer shall consider alternative low impact design methods to handle and improve stormwater quality runoff. - 4.
-A soils engineering report, and if applicable an engineering geology report. - 5.
-Stormwater provisions in accordance with Section J112. - 6.
-The Civil Engineer that prepared the plans shall complete, sign and stamp the grading plan, grading plan checklist form, DS-05, provide appropriate documents and attachments to submit with plans.
+The Civil Engineer shall consider alternative low impact design (LID) methods to handle and improve stormwater quality runoff.
+Hydrology, hydraulics, and LID analysis calculations, and design shall be prepared in accordance with Ventura County Public Works Agency accepted standards and methods. - 4.
+A soils engineering report, and if applicable an engineering geology report.

-J105.4 Soils engineering and engineering geology reports.
+- 5. Stormwater provisions in accordance with Section J112. - 6.
+The Civil Engineer that prepared the plans shall complete, sign and stamp the grading plan, grading plan checklist form, LDS-05, provide appropriate documents and attachments to submit with plans. - J105.4 Soils engineering and engineering geology reports.
 The soils engineering report shall include data regarding the nature, distribution and strength of existing soils, conclusions and recommendations for grading procedures and design criteria for structures or corrective measures, including buttress fills, when necessary, and an opinion on adequacy for the intended use of sites to be developed by the proposed grading as affected by soils engineering factors, including the stability of slopes.
 All reports shall be subject to review by the Building Official.
 Supplemental reports and data may be required as the Building Official may deem necessary.
 Recommendations included in the reports and approved by the Building Official shall be incorporated in the grading plan or specifications.
 The engineering geology report shall include an adequate description of the geology of the site, conclusions and recommendations regarding the effect of geologic conditions on the proposed development, and an opinion on the adequacy for the intended use of sites to be developed by the proposed grading, as affected by geologic factors.
 The engineering geology report shall include a geologic map and cross sections utilizing the most recent grading plan as a base.
 All reports shall be signed and stamped by the professional and are subject to review by the Building Official.
 Supplemental reports and data may be required as the Building Official may deem necessary.
 Recommendations included in the reports and approved by the Building Official shall be incorporated in the grading plan or specifications.
+Soil Reports must be dated within 1-year of application date, unless approved by the Building Official.